 Since the Sabbath is our Saturday, the morrow after the Sabbath would be our Sunday.
 This day will vary from year to year depending on what day Nissan 15 falls on, but it is always the day after the first Sabbath after Nisan 15.
 Again, it is a specific day, appointed by our Lord.

-Leviticus 23:24 (KJV) Speak unto the children of Israel, saying, In the seventh month, in the first day of the month, shall ye have a Sabbath, a memorial of blowing of trumpets, an holy convocation.
+Speak unto the children of Israel, saying, In the seventh month, in the first day of the month, shall ye have a sabbath, a memorial of blowing of trumpets, an holy convocation.

 The Feast of Trumpets is in the seventh month on the first day of the month.
 However, this date is dependent upon when the new moon occurs as we will discuss later.
 On the Hebrew calendar, it is always Tishri 1.

-The Feast of Atonement is the tenth day of the seventh month.
+The Feast of Atonement is held on the tenth day of the seventh month.
 (Tishri 10)

 The Feast of Tabernacles is the fifteenth day of the seventh month.
 (Tishri 15) Every single one of these feasts is assigned a specific day, and it has been on that very same day ever since they were given.